Mariya Yaremchuk

-Mariya Nazarivna Yaremchuk (Марія Назарівна Яремчук; born 2 March 1993), also transliterated as Maria Yaremchuk, is a Ukrainian singer and actress.
+Mariia Nazarivna Yaremchuk (Марія Назарівна Яремчук; born 2 March 1993), also transliterated as Mariya Yaremchuk or Maria Yaremchuk, is a Ukrainian singer.
 Yaremchuk represented Ukraine in the Eurovision Song Contest 2014 held in Copenhagen, Denmark.
-She finished the 6th in the grand final out of 26 countries.
+She finished 6th in the grand final out of 26 countries.

 Early life

 Yaremchuk was born in Chernivtsi and is the daughter of People's Artist of Ukraine and singer, musician Nazariy Yaremchuk and his second wife, Darina.
 Mariya was named after her paternal grandmother.
 Yaremchuk's father died of stomach cancer when she was two years old.
 Friends and family have stated that Mariya was very dear to her well-known father.

 Yaremchuk has an older half-sister Vera from her mother's first marriage and two brothers by her father's side, Dmytro and Nazariy.
 People's Artist and Hero of Ukraine Vasyl Zinkevych is her godfather.

 Yaremchuk considers herself an apolitical person, but in December 2013 she declared that she "in the elections and in general, morally, and as a singer" supported (the political party) Party of Regions.